xinyu-dev/general-image-processing/README.md

 # general-image-processing
 A collection of Python scripts for batch-processing images and facial recognition.

-1. “Logo Resizer”: dynamically resizes images to fit bounding box.
+1. **Logo Resizer**: dynamically resizes images to fit bounding box.

-2. “Headshot Cropper”: identifies faces using CV2, then extracts faces into round thumbnail images and resizes them.
+2. **Headshot Cropper**: identifies faces using CV2, then extracts faces into round thumbnail images and resizes them.

-3. “Volunteer Certificate”: reads data from CSV, dynamically resizes text to fit bounding box, then applies text style, and outputs image as pdf
+3. **Volunteer Certificate**: reads data from CSV, dynamically resizes text to fit bounding box, then applies text style, and outputs image as pdf

 This is part of the volunteer projects I made for the Chinese Antibody Society.